carpentries-incubator/workflows-nextflow/paper.md

 # How the Lesson Came to Be

-The development of this module was motivated by the growing popularity of Nextflow[ditommaso2017nextflow] in bioinformatics and the lack of comprehensive, beginner-friendly resources.
+The development of this module was motivated by the growing popularity of Nextflow[ditommaso2017nextflow] and nf-core[ewels2020nfcore] in bioinformatics and the lack of comprehensive, beginner-friendly resources.

 We aimed to fill this gap by adapting, with permission, [training materials]( https://training.nextflow.io/) from [seqera](https://seqera.io) into a Carpentries-style lesson within the UKRI-funded Ed-DaSH project.